Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 implying simplicity for the developer.

 Screenshot of the ModalWX app navigating ModalWX.cpp.
-Note that the enitre client area is used for navigating the source code.
+Note that the enitre client area is used for displaying source code.
 Using a 3 column format, 120 lines can be displayed at a time.
+There also no on-screen navigational controls
+because all navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)

 ## Building and Running the app (an app for navigating a Modal codefile, such as ModalWX.cpp):